sebaF96/drf-api-template/README.md

 SECRET_KEY=''
 ```

-## Try it with Docker :whale2:
+## Try it with Docker :whale:

-In order to test this template with docker, you need to clone this repo,
+In order to try this template with docker, you need to clone this repo,
 build the image and run it.

 1.